jmd-dk/advent-of-code/2023/README.md

 * Python **standard library** only (no external packages).
 * Parts one and two are to be solved **separately**.

-Each day gets its own subdirectory with a single Python script called `solve.py`, defining the following functions:
+With the [solution](solution) directory, each day gets its own subdirectory with a single Python script `solve.py`, defining the following functions:
 * `read()`: For **reading input** into some appropriate data structure.
   Further data processing should be avoided.
 * `solve_one()`: Solution algorithm for **part one**.